 Personality and Aptitude Tests

-One thing about your research; don’t take any one piece of information with absolute certainty.
-If an aptitude test says that you have natural skills in some type of work which has little interest to you, move on.
-There is a balance between your interests and your natural talents.
+There are free tests on the internet; there are paid ones.
+These tests are adept at sorting out the facets of who you are — your tendencies, habits, beliefs, values, desires, talents, skills.
+Do not take any one piece of information with absolute certainty.
+If an aptitude test says that you have talents in some type of work which has little interest to you, move on.
+There is a balance between your talents and true desires.
 You have to have both.

-Pursue Additional Education or Skills
+Pursue Additional Education

-So, let’s talk about immediate roadblocks.
-A common stumbling block is education; you may need a certificate or degree you dont currently have.
-Are you already aware of this roadblock?
-Well, it is time to kick it out of the way.
-Start right where you are at this very moment.
-Do not get bogged down in the idea that you must go to the top school in the country.
+Start where you are now.
+Do not get bogged down in the idea that you must go to the top school in your field.
 Rather, just start doing something now, every day, that puts you on the path to the type of work you want to do.

 If education is a stumbling block for you, even major universities have online education now.
-You do not have to even sign up for a full program.
-Online education has developed so much that you can start with a single course to begin the relevant education you believe you need.
-Online education has gained the respect it deserves, in all areas of endeavor.
+You do not have to sign up for a full program.
+Further, the idea of education has expanded.
+Online education, YouTube, LinkedIn tutorials can give you what you need to start.
 No commute, no hassle, no problem.

 Suggested Services

-And while we are at it, also check out “Visible Hand: A Wealth of Notions on the Miracle of the Market”.
+Also check out “Visible Hand: A Wealth of Notions on the Miracle of the Market”.
 Since we are talking about money, it is in your best interest to understand how a capitalist economy works.

 Recommended Reading